 Written by: Craig This entry was posted on Monday, March 19th, 2012 at 8:20 pm and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 Don’t bother looking for anything strikingly original.
 Spalding is a synthesist, not a ground-breaker.
 But from the outset, “Radio Music Society” reveals her pop instincts, jazz sensibilities and social awareness with ingenuity.
 “Radio Song,” a summery ode to rush-hour relief (“This song will keep you groovin’, keep traffic groovin’ ”) is the opener.
 It’s a simple, lighthearted lyric wed to a sophisticated arrangement that borrows freely from a variety of jazz, pop and Latin traditions.
 It’s also the first of several reminders of how Spalding, like the jazz-savvy Joni Mitchell before her, is capable of creating radio songs that have some musical heft.